hesamedn/hesamedn.github.io/_pages/cv.md

 * Simulation of the Ising model using the Metropolis algorithm.
 * Simulation 1D diffusion equation.
 * The Hodgkin–Huxley model.
+* Study of the national economy with Nonlinear Dynamical models.
+* Monte carlo study of the percolation in two-dimensional.
 **Bachelor Projects**:
 * The Monte-Carlo approach to the study of the integro-differential equations.
+*
 ## Research Interests
 * Nonequilibrium Roughening in Surface Growth,
 * Spreading Phenomena (Epidemic models) in Network